gitHBDX/TransfoRNA/README.md

  ```

  This will create and activate a new conda environment with the name: `transforna`
+ ## TransfoRNA API
+ In `src/transforna/inference_api.py`, all the functionalities of transforna are offered as APIs.
+There are two functions of interest:
+  - `predict_transforna` : Computes for a set of sequences and for a given model, one of various options; the embeddings, logits, explanatory (similar) sequences, attentions masks or umap coordinates.
+  - `predict_transforna_all_models`: Same as `predict_transforna` but computes the desired option for all the models as well as aggregates the output of the ensemble model.
+  Both return a pandas dataframe containing the sequence along with the desired computation.
 ## Inference
 For inference, two paths in `configs/inference_settings/default.yaml` have to be edited:
   - `sequences_path`: The full path to a csv file containing the sequences for which annotations are to be inferred.